Hebrew Gap Analysis

 Key:

-It is important to note that these colours do not indicate to what extent a particular features is broken.
+It is important to note that these colours do not indicate to what extent a particular feature is broken.
 They indicate the impact of a broken or missing feature on the content author or end user.

 Basic styling is the level that would be generally accepted as sufficient for most Web pages.
 Advanced level support would include additional features one might expect to include in ebooks or other advanced typographic formats.
 There may be features of a script or language that are not supported on the Web, but that are not generally regarded as necessary (usually archaic or obscure features).
 In this case, the feature can be described here, but the status should be marked as OK.